roborew/Simple-Image-Cache/README.md

 ## Simple Image Cache

-Small flask App that process and caches images from a given URL using Open CV and Redis.
+Small flask App that processed and caches images from a given URL using Open CV and Redis.

-This is only a proof of concept and should not be used in production as there are no additional security measures in place.

 The image can exist either within the chosen image directory configured in the env variables or can be fetched from a remote URL.

+WARNING: This is only a proof of concept and should not be used in production as there are no additional security measures in place.

 Usage: